RyotaroOKabe/radiation_mapping/README.md

 $ mv mcnp_endfb71/ openmc_library/
 ```

-[3] Set the path of `crosssections.xml` file
+### Step 4: Set the Path for `crosssections.xml` File
 Assign the path to `crosssections.xml` by setting `env_config.py`.
 Make a copy of the `env_config_temprate.py` file and rename it to `env_config.py`.
 Modify the following environment variables in `env_config.py`.
 ```
 os.environ['CUDA_VISIBLE_DEVICES']="path to the folder that contains this repo/radiation_mapping/openmc_library/cross_sections.xml"
 ```

-You can also specify the path by adding the following line to .bashrc or .profile.
+Alternatively, you can specify the path by adding the following line to `.bashrc` or `.profile`.
 ```
 export OPENMC_CROSS_SECTIONS="path to the folder that contains this repo/radiation_mapping/openmc_library/cross_sections.xml"
 ```